Miss World Bangladesh

 Miss World Bangladesh is a national beauty pageant in Bangladesh that annually selects representatives to compete in Miss World, one of the Big Four international beauty pageants.
-The competition is a continuation of the Miss Bangladesh pageant which had selected Bangladesh's representative to the Miss World pageant from 1994 up until 2002.
+The competition is a continuation of the Miss Bangladesh pageant which had selected Bangladesh's representative to the Miss World pageant from 1994 up until 2001.

-The Reigning Miss World Bangladesh is Aklima Atika Konika, she has been appointed as Miss World Bangladesh 2025.
+The Reigning Miss World Bangladesh is Samanzar Sayeed who was crowned by the outgoing titleholder Aklima Atika Konika.

 The Reigning Mr World Bangladesh is B Proshad Das who was sashed by the outgoing titleholder Mahadi Hassan Fahim.